Chewbacca Mask Lady: Reaction

 The video became so popular that Forbes reported that the mask sold out from every online retailer.
-In response to the video, Kohl's, where the mask was purchased, rewarded Payne with about $2,500 in gift cards, Star Wars toys and 10,000 reward points.
-On May 23, 2016, Holly Willoughby and Phillip Schofield wore the masks on This Morning.
-On the same day, Payne was featured on Good Morning America.
-On the show, Hasbro rewarded her with more Star Wars toys.
-Later that day, The Gregory Brothers uploaded an autotuned remix of the video.
-Payne was later featured on The Late Late Show with James Corden with J. J. Abrams.
-She was also featured on "The Star Wars Show" on the Star Wars official YouTube channel on May 25, 2016.
-Additionally, Payne received $7,500 for a Memorial Day weekend visit at Disney's Hollywood Studios, $2,000 to attend the Fan Dallas Expo with Chewbacca actor Peter Mayhew, and $400,000 in scholarship money from Southeastern University, bringing the total value of her gift to more than $420,000 as of June 7, 2016.
+In response, Kohl's, where the mask was purchased, gave Payne about $2,500 in gift cards, Star Wars toys and 10,000 reward points.

+On May 23, 2016, the British television presenters Holly Willoughby and Phillip Schofield wore the masks on This Morning.
+On the same day, Payne appeared on Good Morning America, where Hasbro gave her more Star Wars toys.
+Later that day, musical comedy group the Gregory Brothers uploaded an autotuned remix of the video.

+Payne appeared on The Late Late Show with James Corden with J. J. Abrams, and appeared on "The Star Wars Show" on the Star Wars YouTube channel on May 25, 2016.
+She received $7,500 for a Memorial Day weekend visit at Disney's Hollywood Studios, $2,000 to attend Fan Expo Dallas with Chewbacca actor Peter Mayhew, and $400,000 in scholarship money from Southeastern University, bringing the total value of her gift to more than $420,000 as of June 7, 2016.

-On May 24, 2016, she was invited by Mark Zuckerberg to visit the Facebook headquarters in California.
-As of that date, the video had gathered over 140 million views on Facebook and was the most viewed Facebook Live video of all time.
-The video also has over three million Facebook "reshares".
+On May 24, 2016, the Facebook CEO, Mark Zuckerberg, invited Payne to visit the Facebook headquarters in California.
+As of that date, the video had amassed over 140 million views on Facebook and was the most viewed Facebook Live video of all time.
+The video also had over three million Facebook "reshares".

 Payne visited Hasbro headquarters with her family on June 19 and was presented with a "Chewbacca Mom" action figure.
 The body looks like Chewbacca but the head is a representation of Payne, including a removable Chewbacca mask; it also has 13 prerecorded phrases such as "That's not me making that noise, it's the mask," and "I am such a happy Chewbacca."
 Payne has since signed on as a video blogger with the television network TLC and written a book about her experience Laugh It Up!: Embrace Freedom and Experience Defiant Joy (2017).
 Payne is a graduate of Ouachita Baptist University.